HRV in sport performance

 • HRV may change day to day with your biorhythm or due to emotional or physical stress;

-• HRV is depended on body position;
+• HRV is dependent on body position;

 • Chronic low HRV is an indication of systemic health (psychological or physical) issues;